ToxoGenomicsWorkshop/ToxoGenomicsWorkshop.github.io/index.md

 ### Preparing for the workshop

-The workshop will have two basic parts: 1) analysing RNAseq data in R/bioconductor; and 2) using the genome browser to view RNAseq data.
+The workshop will have two basic parts: 1) analysing RNAseq data in R/bioconductor (Dan Beiting, morning); and 2) using the genome browser to view RNAseq data (Omar Harb, afternoon).
 We encourage all attendees to bring their laptops to allow participation in the hands-on exercises.  **There are four main things you will need in order to particpate in the hands-on aspects of the workshop**

 ***1. Your laptop computer***<br/> - Everyone is encouraged to bring their own internet-enabled laptop equiped with either the recent Mac or Windows OS.